-As at 30 September 2022, the majority of the Company's restricted cash held in the Escrow Account which is held in an interest-bearing account denominated in Euro.
+As at 31 March 2022, the majority of the Company's restricted cash held in the Escrow Account which is held in an interest-bearing account denominated in Euro.
 As such, the Company is primarily exposed to the financial risks associated with the effects of fluctuations in the prevailing levels of interest rates on its financial position and cash flows.
 The Company has anticipated and paid negative interest on the proceeds of the Escrow Account for the period during which the Euro short-term rate was negative.

-Although negative interest has been incurred during the period, management do not expect that it will be incurred in the future as the Euro short-term rate (the interest rate benchmark for the Escrow cash) is expected to remain positive until the Business Combination deadline.
-If further negative interest is incurred, the Company has access to additional negative interest cover as disclosed in note 4.
+Although negative interest has been incurred during the period, the Euro short-term rate (the interest rate benchmark for the Escrow Account) has turned positive during the period, resulting in a positive interest balance by the end of the period.
+The Euro short-term rate is now expected to remain positive until the Business Combination deadline.
+If further negative interest is incurred, the Company has access to the Additional Sponsor Subscription amount as disclosed in note 4.